Net and Prune: A Linear Time Algorithm for Euclidean Distance Problems: Applications

 \begin{definition} \deflab{connectivity} For a set of points $\PntSet$ and a number $r > 0$, let $\CCX{\PntSet}{r}$ be the \emphi{$r$-connectivity clustering} of $\PntSet$.

-\parpic[r]{ } Specifically, it is a partition of $\PntSet$ into connected components of the \MST of $\PntSet$ after all edges strictly longer than $r$ are removed from it (alternatively, these are the connected components of the intersection graph where we replace every point of $\PntSet$ by a disk of radius $r/2$ centered at that point), see figure on the right.
+Specifically, it is a partition of $\PntSet$ into connected components of the \MST of $\PntSet$ after all edges strictly longer than $r$ are removed from it (alternatively, these are the connected components of the intersection graph where we replace every point of $\PntSet$ by a disk of radius $r/2$ centered at that point), see \figref{connectivity}.
+As such, a set in such a partition of $\PntSet$ is referred to as a \emphi{connected component}.

 Consider two partitions $\Partition, \PartitionA$ of $\PntSet$.
 The partition $\Partition$ is a refinement of $\PartitionA$, denoted by $\Partition \sqsubseteq \PartitionA$, if for any set $X \in \Partition$, there exists a set $Y \in \PartitionA$ such that $X \subseteq Y$. \end{definition}